NEP makes mockery of education system: Section of academicians | Education

 Delhi University (DU) professor Ratan Lal said the NEP contains ''high-sounding phrases'' and makes a ''mockery'' of education.

 ''In the Jawaharlal Nehru University and the Delhi University, some portions of the policy are being implemented.
-If some professors raise their voice, they face disciplinary action,'' he said.
+If professors raise their voice, they face so-called disciplinary action,'' he said.

 Another DU professor, Nandita Narain, concurred with Lal, saying the policy is all rhetoric.
 Speaking of the ills of online education, she said the NEP enforces it.